 Without prejudice to the operation of the other provisions of the agreement, nothing done by any person whether by or under any Act or otherwise shall, subject to the agreement, operate so as to prevent the State from fulfilling any of its obligations under clauses 5, 8, 12 and 15 of the agreement.

-The Schedule
+Schedule — Paper Mill Agreement

 [s.
 2]

+[Heading inserted: No. 19 of 2010 s.
+25(3).]

 THIS AGREEMENT under seal made the 27th day of July One thousand nine hundred and sixty BETWEEN THE HONOURABLE DAVID BRAND M.L.A.
 Premier and Treasurer of the State of Western Australia contracting for and on behalf of the said State and the Government and instrumentalities thereof from time to time (hereinafter referred to as “the State”) of the first part AND AUSTRALIAN PAPER MANUFACTURERS LIMITED a Company duly incorporated under the Companies Statutes of the State of New South Wales having its Head Office at South Gate South Melbourne in the State of Victoria and having its registered office in the State of Western Australia at 9 Howard Street Perth (hereinafter referred to as “the Company” in which term shall be incorporated its successors and permitted assigns) of the other part.

 WHEREAS: